 Working at Woldingham

 Not only is Woldingham a great school for our students, it’s a fantastic place to work.
-We employ around 200 teaching and support staff who provide a first rate education and excellent pastoral care for our students, and also look after our stunning 700 acres of grounds and our beautiful buildings.
+We employ around 200 teaching and support staff who provide a first rate education and excellent pastoral care for our students, and also look after our stunning grounds and our beautiful buildings.

 A great place to work